 Neil Nosworthy – Company Secretary

 Neil Nosworthy retired in 2008 after a career of almost 40 years in a variety of senior finance and administrative roles in several State Government agencies.
-Neil is a member of the Friends of the Heysen Trail and Chair of the Greening Committee.
-Since reconvening the Greening Committee in 2012 around 3,000 trees have been planted at several locations along the trail.
+Neil is a member of the Friends of the Heysen Trail and volunteers for the Friends in its office and with maintenance of the Heysen Trail.
+He has also been active in arranging to plant about 5,000 trees on the Heysen and Lavender Trails.

 Richard Trembath has a background in market research and strategic planning with a particular focus on tourism and travel.
-He manages a consultancy, Greenhill Research and Planning, and is a past Vice President of the Friends of the Heysen Trail and a past Chair of the Friends Marketing and Membership Committee.
+He is a past Vice President of the Friends of the Heysen Trail and a past Chair of the Friends Marketing and Membership Committee.

 Robert Alcock is past President of the Friends of the Heysen Trail and has a long history of involvement with the Friends and the Trail as a Council member, walk leader and past Chair of the Marketing and Membership Committee.A former public servant, he managed the Adelaide office of the Australian Survey Office.
 Robert now runs his own business, STEP Marketing Services.
 He also enjoys photographing the Trail as he walks it.